tus/tus-resumable-upload-protocol/protocol.md

 reading the request's body and sending the final response.

 Both, client and server, SHOULD attempt to detect and handle network errors predictably.
-They may do so by checking for read/write socket errors, as well as setting read/write timeouts.
-Both clients and servers SHOULD use a 30 second timeout.
+They MAY do so by checking for read/write socket errors, as well as setting read/write timeouts.
 A timeout SHOULD be handled by closing the underlying connection.

 Servers SHOULD always attempt to process partial message bodies in order to store as much of the received data as possible.

-Clients SHOULD use a randomized exponential back off strategy after encountering a network error or receiving a `500 Internal Server Error`.
-It is up to the client to decide to give up at some point.

 #### OPTIONS